Maternity care in Manchester, New Hampshire

 The Mom's Place tour

 An important part of prenatal care is familiarizing yourself with where you'll give birth.
-To help you learn what to expect during your stay at The Mom's Place, we've set aside a special time to meet with parents-to-be in small groups called welcome visits.
+We want you to know what to expect during your stay at The Mom’s Place, so we set aside time to meet with parents-to-be in small groups.
+We call these welcome visits.

 Welcome visits are convenient and free, typically lasting around 90 minutes.
-We recommend receiving the tour of The Mom's Place when you're 16-24 weeks into the pregnancy.
-To respect all families in attendance, these visits are not appropriate for children under 15 years of age.
+We recommend taking the Mom's Place tour when you're 16 to 24 weeks into your pregnancy.
+To respect all families in attendance, welcome visits are not appropriate for children under 15 years of age.

 St. Mary’s Bank Pregnancy Care Center